BruceWind/GcoreCDNIPSelector/README.md

 ###  Spacial for post-Soviet countries
 <details>
   <summary>click to expand </summary>
   I know some countries, like China, have a strong internet censorship system called the Great Firewall (GFW).
 It's even stricter than China's version.
-You might have had trouble downloading IP ranges.
+You might have had trouble downloading IP ranges during running this script.
 To fix this, I have a backup plan.
 I will use Github actions to save IP ranges in this repository every week.
 You can turn off the code `fetchWithTimeout()`.
 If you don't do that, it will still work, but it might take more time to finish.

 </details>